gatsbyjs/gatsby/docs/blog/2020-01-27-announcing-gatsby-builds-and-reports/index.md

 There are many implications and possibilities when it comes to embracing the content mesh.
 [We'd love to chat about these with you](https://www.gatsbyjs.com/contact-us/) and help you and your organization survive the leap and thrive.

-[Sign up to Gatsby Cloud today](https://www.gatsbyjs.com/get-started) today to benefit from Builds, Reports, and real-time Content Preview.
+[Sign up to Gatsby Cloud today](https://www.gatsbyjs.com/get-started) to benefit from Builds, Reports, and real-time Content Preview.

 ## FAQs